Lent 2026 Bible Study

 In 2026, Lent begins on February 18 and culminates on Easter Sunday, April 5.

-This time frame allows space for a 40-day Lent devotional in 2026 that is slow and intentional.
+Because of this, the season allows space for a slow and intentional 40-day Lent devotional in 2026.
 One passage a day is enough.
 The goal is faithfulness, not speed.

 How to Use This Lent 2026 Bible Study Daily